 We are well aware that Covid 19 is going to affect your stay with us and that it will be sometime before we can get back to anything like normal.
 We have enhanced our cleaning regime.
 All hard surfaces in bathrooms and the kitchen are now sprayed with an approved disinfectant.
 All taps, door handles and light switches, as well as the controls for the appliances in the kitchen and the remote control for the television will be cleaned with an antibacterial wipe before your stay.

-Sadly many of the places to visit mentioned in our Welcome Pack will not be fully open again this year and it might take us some time to realise which ones are open without you having to wait too long to get in.
+Sadly many of the places to visit mentioned in our Welcome Pack may not be fully open again this year and it might take us some time to realise which ones are open without you having to wait too long to get in.
 On the positive side there are miles and miles of footpaths on the South Downs and lots of quiet places where you can go and not have to think too much about Social Distancing.
 Most of the Pubs and Cafes have outside seating and are well organised for socially distanced catering.

 Bramley Cottage lies within Singleton a quiet village at the heart of the South Downs National Park close to Goodwood and Chichester.
 This comfortable and spacious cottage provides everything you need for a relaxing holiday and the opportunity to enjoy one of the most attractive gardens in the village.